 We have been living with COVID-19 for over a year and in that time, it has changed so many aspects of our lives.
 One of those areas, which doesn’t get as much attention, is how it has impacted the rituals and rites of death and dying in America.
 Prior to the 2020 pandemic, the sympathy industry (i.e., companies that help people with loss) was already changing, but the pandemic has forced a rapid acceleration of those changes.

 As I think about it there are more than a dozen situations in the past year, where someone I know has passed.
 In a normal year, my wife and I would have attended their memorial services, but in this day and age, it’s been too dangerous to assemble.
 Instead, we have waited as people have put off gatherings, put off tributes or held extremely small gatherings to share their loss.

-Yet, just this past week we went to our first funeral in 10 months.
+As public health requirements eased recently, we went to our first funeral in over 10 months.
 It was a lovely tribute, to a wonderful woman, but one set in a battlefield of precaution.
 We wore masks and gloves, sat six feet apart and shared our stories of sympathy from a social distance.
 We both felt heartbroken watching how hard it has been for families to mourn without our established traditions.
 Those rituals are critical to providing those suffering a loss the emotional and social support necessary to heal.

 “I knew that we could be more than a source for funeral gifts, and that we could help to provide a safe space to speak about, ask questions about, and support people experiencing loss.”

 Founder and Executive Chairman